neutron-org/neutron-docs/docs/neutron/modules/dex/client.md

     (gogoproto.nullable)   = false,
     (gogoproto.jsontag) = "total_taker_denom"
   ];
-  // GoodTilDate is represented as seconds since  January 1, year 1, 00:00:00.00 UTC
+  // GoodTilTime is represented as seconds since  January 1, year 1, 00:00:00.00 UTC
-  // LimitOrders with goodTilDate set are valid as long as blockTime <= goodTilDate
+  // LimitOrders with goodTilTime set are valid as long as blockTime <= goodTilTime
-  // JIT orders also use goodTilDate to handle deletion but represent a special case
+  // JIT orders also use goodTilTime to handle deletion but represent a special case
-  // All JIT orders have a goodTilDate of 0 and an exception is made to still still treat these orders as live
+  // All JIT orders have a goodTilTime of 0 and an exception is made to still still treat these orders as live
   // Order deletion still functions the same and the orders will be deleted at the end of the block google.protobuf.Timestamp expiration_time = 6 [
     (gogoproto.stdtime) = true,